Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Acid Reflux Fish Chowder Recipe

-This acid reflux fish chowder recipe is crafted to be gentle yet flavorful, using low-acid ingredients and mild seasonings.
-Ideal for a cozy meal, it’s easy to prepare and GERD-friendly.
+This **acid reflux fish chowder recipe** is crafted to be gentle, flavorful, and GERD-friendly, using low-acid ingredients and mild seasonings for a comforting meal.
+Ready in 30 minutes, it’s ideal for cozy dinners or health-conscious eaters.

 Ingredients